Updates

-UPDATE 5/8/2025: Terrence Leroy Ray, the main suspect in the homicide of Jessica (Paul) Lockwood, was apprehended at 5:45 a.m. the morning of May 8th, in Westchester County, New York, without incident.
+May 8, 2025: Terence Leroy Ray, a suspect in the homicide of Jessica (Paul) Lockwood, was apprehended at 5:45 a.m. the morning of May 8th, in Westchester County, New York, without incident.
+He was tracked to the Hilltop Inn & Suites on Tuckahoe Road in Yonkers.
 The arrest was made by the U.S. Marshals Service and the Pennsylvania State Police Fugitive Apprehension Unit.

-At a May 5th press conference, Luzerne County D.A.
-Sam Sangueldolce said investigators think they know the motive behind Ray’s actions.
+Luzerne County D.A.
+Sam Sanguedolce said investigators think they know the motive behind Ray’s actions.

 💚 GoFundMe for Jessica Lockwood’s children – Donate here